 Kanban Flow offers one of the least complicated project management systems available.
 It’s even simpler than Trello, and the app provides analytics reporting for efficiency-related statistics, too.

 Asana takes yet another approach to project management.
-The app’s customizable format essentially lets you choose your own interface, or display the tasks in any sort of visual arrangement.
-For larger, multi-person projects, users can view the progress of every task involved on one page and extend timelines when tasks take longer than expected.
+The app’s customizable format essentially lets you choose your own interface or display the tasks in any sort of visual arrangement.
+For larger, multi-person projects, users can view every task’s progress on one page and extend timelines when tasks take longer than expected.

 From setting up meetings with your team to arranging calls with customers, the back-and-forth caused by finding times that work for both parties is quite time-consuming.
 You can eliminate the need for email threads and in-person scheduling with Calendly’s automation scheduling tool.
 Calendly syncs with your work calendar, creating easily bookable time slots for team members or customers to populate in available spaces.
 Small businesses in the service industry —such as restaurants, hairstylists, or nail salons—can embed Calendly right into their website, making scheduling a simple click away for customers.
-You can also set limits on the time duration of each appointment as well as the number of events you have each day, allowing you to create an optimal balance between meeting with others and getting your work done.
+You can also set limits on each appointment’s time duration and the number of events you have each day, allowing you to create an optimal balance between meeting with others and getting your work done.

-How Can You Make Your Business More Energy Efficient?
+How To Make Your Business More Energy Efficient:

 Efficient businesses keep their costs down.
 One of the most overlooked ways to accomplish this is by saving energy at work.
 With the right investments, you can easily save thousands of dollars on yearly utility bills.